apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

     return {"title": title, "min_price": min_price, "price": price, "url": url}
 ```

-In the code above we've also already added the URL to the dictionary returned by the function.
-If we run the scraper now, it should produce exports where each product contains also a link to its product page:
+In the code above, we've also added the URL to the dictionary returned by the function.
+If we run the scraper now, it should produce exports where each product contains a link to its product page:

 <!-- eslint-skip -->
 ```json title=products.json